johntribbia/bouldergearlab/content/reviews/la-sportiva-prodigio-review/index.md

 - Tri-compound FriXion Offers a balance of grip, durability, and versatility across different terrains

-**Cons:**

-- Less stability and protection: Softer midsole compromises performance on technical terrain
+Cons: - Less stability and protection: Softer midsole compromises performance on technical terrain

 - Less robust upper: May be more susceptible to wear and tear than La